 In the first week of December 2013, Ted announced that he was no longer happy and would be moving out after the holidays.
-At this time Kristen and Ted had been married for the last 18 years.
+Kristen and Ted had been married for 18 years.
 Ted’s reasoning was that he did not want to ruin the holidays for Kristen.
 Her view was, “If you want to break-up, then let’s do it.
 I do not want to pretend during the holidays.”

 Kristen was not attached to the home.
-She told Ted, that the only reason she was there and even resided in that state was because of the “we” factor.
-She wanted her own apartment so that she could be free to determine what her future would be and not be tied down to a mortgage payment.
+She told Ted, that the only reason she was there and even resided in the state was because of the “we” factor.
+She wanted her own apartment, so that she could be free to determine what her future would be and not be tied down to a mortgage payment.